 - fish where you eat the bones, such as sardines and pilchards

-Although spinach might appear to contain a lot of calcium, it also contains oxalic acid, which reduces calcium absorption, and it is therefore not a good source of calcium.
+Although spinach contains a lot of calcium, it also contains oxalate, which reduces calcium absorption, and it is therefore not a good source of calcium.

 It's difficult to get all the vitamin D we need from our diet and we get most of our vitamin D from the action of the sun on our skin.

 From late March/April to the end of September, you can make vitamin D from sunlight by having short daily periods of sun exposure without sunscreen.
 However, everyone should consider taking a daily vitamin D supplement during the autumn and winter when we cannot make vitamin D from sunlight.

 For babies and children, see vitamins for children.